 instance, if you want the application to always be in sync with the

 branch of your repository.

-You may have Continuous Integration (CI) tools associated with your repository like CodeShip or Travis CI which run tasks, tests or whatever.
+You may have Continuous Integration (CI) tools associated with your repository like CodeShip, Travis CI or Github Actions which run tasks, tests or whatever.
 We will always wait that all these tools succeed before deploying your app.

 You can also manually trigger a deployment of your application from any branch.

 Review apps are an awesome tool to discuss about new features with your teammates.
 Whenever you create a new Pull Request (or Merge Request in the GitLab world), you can create a new application, called a Review App, with the code of the new feature.
 It is then easy to share the result of your work!
 If you push a modification to the Pull/Merge Request, it will automatically be deployed in your Review App.

 When the Pull/Merge Request is closed, Scalingo automatically deletes the Review App.